 - AQA Science A Revision Guide - Lawrie Ryan - Nelson Thornes ISBN 978-1-4085-08237.

 These can be purchased through the College.
 Students should provide their own pens, paper and files.

-No formal qualifications are essential, however, previous studies in Science would be helpful and a basic mathematical ability will be required.
+Previous studies in Science would be helpful and a basic mathematical ability will be required.